vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 > <img src="./media/image20.png" style="width:4.81667in;height:5.03333in"
 > alt="A screenshot of a computer Description automatically generated" />

-## Task 4: Configure Search Settings in the Power Platform Admin Center
+## Task 4: Configure search settings in the Power Platform Admin Center

 1. First, log in to the <https://admin.powerplatform.microsoft.com/>
     using your tenant credentials.